Therapist discussing NDIS behavioural therapy options with parents during a session in a Liverpool clinic.

 How is behaviour support funded by the NDIS?

 Infographic explaining key NDIS funding categories for behavioural therapy — Core Supports, Capacity Building Supports, and Improved Daily Living.
-NDIS funding for behaviour support helps people boost their daily living skills and meet their special support needs.
-The funding lets you set up behaviour plans.
+Under your NDIS plan, behaviour support is funded using line items specific to Positive Behaviour Support, delivered by a certified behaviour practitioner in Liverpool.
 These plans focus on what to do about certain behaviours and how to keep the good changes going.

 The following table gives a simple breakdown: